graphaware/neo4j-warmup/README.md

 Using GraphAware WarmUp
 -----------------------

-In server mode, issue a GET request to `http://your-server-address:7474/graphaware/warmup/` to warm up the caches.
+In server mode, execute the `CALL ga.warmup.run()` Cypher query or issue a GET request to `http://your-server-address:7474/graphaware/warmup/` to warm up the caches.
 In Java, use the `warmUp` method on the `WarmUp` class.

 License
 -------

-Copyright (c) 2014 GraphAware
+Copyright (c) 2014-2016 GraphAware

 GraphAware is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.